-© 2021 XXXX-XXXX/2021/4-ART \$15.00 https://doi.org/10.1145/3449068 Physical rehabilitation is an important part of the management of CP, which is a condition where pain associated with dysfunctional changes in the nervous system persists and leads to reduced engagement in everyday functional activities despite lack of injury or tissue damage [7, 53, 57].
-According to the fear-avoidance theory, reduced engagement, and other maladaptive strategies (collectively referred to as 'pain behaviors') such as protective behaviors [54], are a result of fear of pain, activity, or injury due to wrong association of harmless activity with pain [49, 57].
+Physical rehabilitation is an important part of the management of CP, which is a condition where pain associated with dysfunctional changes in the nervous system persists and leads to reduced engagement in everyday functional activities despite lack of injury or tissue damage [7, 53, 57].
+According to the fear-avoidance theory, reduced engagement, and other maladaptive strategies (collectively referred to as pain behaviors) such as protective behaviors [54], are a result of fear of pain, activity, or injury due to wrong association of harmless activity with pain [49, 57].
 During clinical rehabilitation sessions in pain management programs, physiotherapists adapt their feedback and activity plan according to the protective behaviors that a patient exhibits [44, 45].
-As most part of CP physical rehabilitation is increasingly based on self-management at home, technology capable of detecting these behaviors could provide such affect-based personalized support and activity plans [46].
+As most aspects of CP physical rehabilitation are increasingly based on self-management at home, technology capable of detecting these behaviors could provide such affect-based personalized support and activity plans [46].
 Several studies in this area have shown the feasibility of detecting the overall presence of protective behavior for a specific activity [6, 34-36].
-However, technology for CP self-management needs to be activity-independent, as people have to engage in different activity types during their daily life without predefining them.
+However, technology for CP self-management needs to be activity independent, as people have to engage in different activity types during their daily life without predefining them.

-With comprehensive experiments on the EmoPain dataset [6] comprising wearable inertial measurement units (IMUs) and surface electromyography (sEMG) data of people with CP and healthy participants, our work establishes important benchmark results for activity-independent PBD.
-We further analyze various data preparation parameters in this study to expand our knowledge about using deep learning for PBD, and provide informative takeaways for future studies.
-Extending our previous work [11]1, the contributions are four-fold:
+With comprehensive experiments on the EmoPain dataset [6] comprising wearable inertial measurement units (IMUs) and surface electromyography (sEMG) data of people with CP and healthy participants, our work establishes important benchmark results for activity-independent protective behavior detection (PBD).
+We further analyze various data preparation parameters in this study to expand our knowledge about using deep learning for PBD and provide informative takeaways for future studies.
+Extending our previous work [11],1 the contributions are fourfold:

-- We extend the state-of-the-art by showing the feasibility of protective behavior detection (PBD) using deep learning across activities and in a more continuous manner.
-This moves the field one step closer to being able to continuously detect pain-relevant behavior in everyday life without knowing the type of activity in advance - A set of data augmentation methods and combinations is investigated for dealing with the limited size of the existing dataset.
+- We extend the state-of-the-art by showing the feasibility of PBD using deep learning across activities and in a more continuous manner.
+This moves the field one step closer to being able to continuously detect pain-relevant behavior in everyday life without knowing the type of activity in advance. - A set of data augmentation methods and combinations is investigated for dealing with the limited size of the existing dataset.
 An analysis and discussion of these methods shed light on how each of them could contribute to PBD beyond our dataset. - The impact of data segmentation parameters on detection performance is also analyzed.
 Despite the optimal segmentation window length for PBD being dependent on the activity type, we provide a set of criteria to identify values for this parameter that work across different activities, showing how our approach could generalize to other datasets for PBD. - The robustness of our approach across different ground truth definitions is additionally explored.
-Competitive performances are achieved with our approach in discriminating protective and non-protective behavior, while the performance is above chance level in recognizing events with more uncertain ground truth.
+Competitive performances are achieved with our approach in discriminating protective and non-protective behavior, whereas the performance is above chance level in recognizing events with more uncertain ground truth.